 Supervision of students begins from 8:30am and concludes at 3:00pm.
 Students should not be at school out of these hours as they will be unsupervised by staff.
 Parents are asked to assist the school, in the interests of all students' safety, by ensuring that their child does not attend or remain in the precincts of the school, outside the hours of 8:30 am to 3:00 pm.

-In the event where a student cannot be collected from school because of extenuating circumstance or family emergencies, parents/caregivers are to contact the School Office explaining their predicament and expected time of arrival.
+In the event where a student cannot be collected from school because of extenuating circumstance or family emergencies, parents/caregivers are to make contact with the School Office explaining their predicament and expected time of arrival.
 Students will be supervised in the Office area until parents/caregivers can find another means of collection for their child/children.
-Late student pick-up parents/carers are required to sign out student/s on office iPad.
+Late student pick-up parents/carers are required to sign out student/s on office ipad.

 OOSH by Catholic Care, offers students of St Joseph's before and after school care.
 Parents wishing to drop their child/ren to school prior to 8:30am or collect their child after 3:00pm are advised to make use of this service.
 Further information is available from the School Office or from the Out of School Hours care provider.
-Please refer to Online booking form below: https://prodadmin.myxplor.com/enrollment_v2/centre/TuMcoVrsCifkAEU3rbETpA